Article 6: PENALTIES

 - Penalty: Failure to report scores will result in a twenty-dollar ($20.00) fine for each contest not reported.
 Schools will be billed at the end of the season

-- Coaches Registry: All RIIL Member Schools are to register all certified coaches who represent their schools in all sports and levels (Varsity, Junior Varsity, Freshman) online through the RIIL Website.
+- Coaches Registry: All RIIL Member Schools are to register all certified coaches who represent their schools in all sports and levels (Varsity, Junior Varsity, Freshman, Volunteers) online through the RIIL Website.

 Section 15.
 CONSEQUENCES FOR COACHES WHO CRITICIZE GAME OFFICIAL(S) IN A PUBLIC FORUM